RamenVentures/Operating-Manual/README.md

 ## Our Investment Process
 We strive to be known as the most founder-friendly investors in Canada.
 To that end, we:
-- Make investment decisions quickly, usually within 48 hours of meeting.
+- Make investment decisions quickly, usually within 48 hours of [Meeting](#meeting).
 - Invest $50,000 CAD on your existing terms.

-Our process is designed to help us discover companies that fit our thesis.
-That is, hard problems in big markets with irrationally passionate teams.
+Our investment process is designed to help us find companies that fit our thesis: solving hard problems in big markets with irrationally passionate teams.

 It has four steps: